3DCdsc/Introduction_to_Programming/docs/Day_2/day_2_git.md

 This allow for clean snapshots in which you as the developer can choose how to segment your newly created or edited files into seperate snapshots / commits.

-`git add` commands:
+!!! info "Why do we need the staging area?"
+    Staging area allows you to be selective in what you want git to keep track of or what to make into a commit.

+!!! info "`git add` commands:"
     - `git add <filename>` add file into staging area
     - `git add --all` add all files in all directories into staging area
     - `git add .` add all files in current directory into staging area
     - `git rm --cached <filename>` remove a file from the staging area

 <a name="commits"></a>
 ## Commits
 `git commit` moves the files in the staging area into a snapshot / commit.
 This can be viewed as a milestone in your project, just like how you frequently save your word documents after every paragraph or what not.

-`git commit` commands:
+!!! info "`git commit` commands:"
     - `git commit -m "some descriptive commit message" ` Move files in staging area to a snapshot and include a descriptive message

 <a name="Branching"></a>
 ## Branching
 A branch is basically a pointer that allows for meaningful human readable text to describe a snapshot.

+!!! info "Important to understand"
+    A branch is a pointer that maps a meaningful text to a commit's id.

+    Example:
+        `feature/redButton` ---> `cf23df2207d99a74fbe169e3eba035e633b65d94`

+    A branch named `feature/redButton` is referring to the commit with an id of `cf23df2207d99a74fbe169e3eba035e633b65d94`

 ### main / master Branch
 Everytime you inialize git, it will automatically create a branch called main or master.
 You can view this as the main line of development where the live code lives in.